Theodore William Richards

-Theodore William Richards (January 31, 1868 – April 2, 1928) was the first American scientist to receive the Nobel Prize in Chemistry, earning the award "in recognition of his exact determinations of the atomic weights of a large number of the chemical elements."
+Theodore William Richards (January 31, 1868 – April 2, 1928) was an American physical chemist and the first American scientist to receive the Nobel Prize in Chemistry, earning the award "in recognition of his exact determinations of the atomic weights of a large number of the chemical elements."

 Biography

 Theodore Richards was born in Germantown, Pennsylvania, to William Trost Richards, a land- and seascape painter, and Anna Matlack Richards, a poet.
 Richards received most of his pre-college education from his mother.
 During one summer's stay at Newport, Rhode Island, Richards met Professor Josiah Parsons Cooke of Harvard, who showed the young boy Saturn's rings through a small telescope.
 Years later Cooke and Richards would work together in Cooke's laboratory.

 Beginning in 1878, the Richards family spent two years in Europe, largely in England, where Theodore Richards' scientific interests grew stronger.
 After the family's return to the United States, he entered Haverford College, Pennsylvania in 1883 at the age of 14, earning a Bachelor of Science degree in 1885.
 He then enrolled at Harvard University and received a Bachelor of Arts degree in 1886, as further preparation for graduate studies.

 Richards continued on at Harvard, taking as his dissertation topic the determination of the atomic weight of oxygen relative to hydrogen.
 His doctoral advisor was Josiah Parsons Cooke.
-Following a year of post-doctoral work in Germany, where he studied under Victor Meyer at the University of Göttingen and others, Richards returned to Harvard as an assistant in chemistry, then instructor, assistant professor, and finally full professor in 1901.
-In 1903 he became chairman of the Department of Chemistry at Harvard, and in 1912 he was appointed Erving Professor of Chemistry and Director of the new Wolcott Gibbs Memorial Laboratory.
+Next he performed a year of post-doctoral work in Germany, where he studied under Victor Meyer at the University of Göttingen and others.
+Richards returned to Harvard as an assistant in chemistry, then instructor, assistant professor, and finally full professor in 1901.
+He became one of the first American scientists ever offered a full professorship in a major European university, from Göttingen, in 1901, but instead of taking the position, he chose to continue in America.
+In 1903 he became chairman of the department of chemistry at Harvard, and in 1912 he was appointed Erving Professor of Chemistry and director of the new Wolcott Gibbs Memorial Laboratory.

 In 1896, Richards married Miriam Stuart Thayer.
 The couple had one daughter, Grace Thayer (who married James Bryant Conant), and two sons, Greenough Thayer and William Theodore.
 Both sons died by suicide.

 Richards maintained interests in both art and music.
 Among his recreations were sketching, golf, and sailing.
 He died at Cambridge, Massachusetts, on April 2, 1928, at the age of 60.
 According to one of his descendants, Richards suffered from "chronic respiratory problems and a prolonged depression."